-At the OLIS we ensure that all pupils in our school are equally valued by having equal access to a broad and balanced curriculum which is differentiated to meet individual needs and abilities.
+At Ocean Lodge Independent School (OLIS) we ensure that all pupils in our school are equally valued by having equal access to a broad and balanced curriculum which is differentiated to meet individual needs and abilities.

 - We have effective management systems and procedures for SEN, taking into account the current Code of Practice (2014).

 - We have successful communication between teachers, children with SEN, parents of SEN children, intervention group leaders and outside agencies.

 - We acknowledge and draw on parents’ knowledge and expertise in relation to their own child.

 - Through a conferencing approach the children are encouraged to take an increasingly active role in their review cycle, in line with their readiness to do so.

 - We work to develop our successful cluster work with the Local Authorities to develop provision and practice.

 - We are committed to developing the knowledge and skills of all staff to manage the challenges of the range of needs in the school, and to ensure that all support is of high quality.